JarkkoPar/Utility_AI/README.md

 ## Compiling from source

 To compile this repository, first setup the GDExample project as described in the Godot documentation.
-Copy the contents of this repository into the src-folder.
+The contents of this repository is in practice the src-folder, so copy the contents of this repository into the src-folder in the example project.
 Finally, copy the SConstruct file from the src folder to the parent folder.

 You should now be able to compile the project with the scons commands as noted in the Godot documentation for the GDExample project.